sanorthey/populated_weighted_distance_from_lgas/README.md

-# Tool for generating a population weighted road transport distance from Australian Local Government areas
+# Tool for generating a population weighted average road transport distance from Australian Local Government areas

 Created by Stephen Northey, University of Technology Sydney